amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

       - 2001:DB8::/96 for NAT64,
       - 2001:DB8:46::/48 for NAT46.

+8. **List of Product Names:** Do not change the following list of product names:
+      - Cisco SD-WAN

 **Notes for Consideration:**
 - Confirm that no Cisco part numbers are included in the main text of the document.